KevinZhouRafael/FigRefresh/README.md

 ## License

-ZKRefresh is available under the MIT license.
+FigRefresh is available under the MIT license.
 See the LICENSE file for more info.